Grumpy Cat Awarded $710,000 In Copyright Infringement Suit

 The deal went sour.

-First, Grumpy Cat Limited sued the Sandfords' company, claiming breach of contract.
+First, Grumpy Cat Ltd. sued the Sandfords' company, claiming breach of contract.
 In addition to the iced coffee, it said, Grenade Beverages tried to market a Grumpy Cat line of coffee grounds and Grumppuccino T-shirts that were not part of the original agreement.

 Then, the Sandfords countersued, seeking $12 million in damages for potential lost revenue.
-Their suit charged that Grumpy Cat Limited dropped the ball on promotion and support for the coffee line.
+Their suit charged that Grumpy Cat Ltd. dropped the ball on promotion and support for the coffee line.

-They claimed that Bryan Bundesen, brother of Grumpy Cat's Tabatha Bundesen, posted an image of the iced coffee bottle before it was ready to go to market, stealing the company's launch thunder, according to Court House News.
+They claimed that Bryan Bundesen, brother of Grumpy Cat's Tabatha Bundesen, posted an image of the iced coffee bottle before it was ready to go to market, stealing the company's launch thunder, according to Courthouse News Service.

 The Sandfords also say that during the contract negotiations, they were enticed by the prospect of a Grumpy Cat movie, starring Will Ferrell and Jack Black, which has yet to materialize.

 The Sandfords' attorney also noted in the countersuit that in an appearance on Fox & Friends, Grumpy Cat's people did not stick to the talking points about Grumppuccino and failed to work in the phrase "Watch out Starbucks.
-The Cat's coming for it," as was allegedly pre-arranged.
+The Cat's coming for it," as was allegedly prearranged.

-In the end, the jury sided with Grumpy Cat, awarding $710,000 for copyright and trademark infringement and $1 for breach of contract, Court House News says.
+In the end, the jury sided with Grumpy Cat, awarding $710,000 for copyright and trademark infringement and $1 for breach of contract, Courthouse News says.